 Rarely does a band re-recording their older studio material go well.
 There are instances where it makes sense of course; wanting to give older material the benefit of new production, wanting to re-interpret the material within the framework of a different style, wanting to show off a new vocalist who was substantially different to the one who performed on the old material, and so on – all of these cases would produce re-recordings that have a purpose by serving a need the original could not provide, even if it turns out ultimately redundant and inferior to the original.
 This however has no reason to exist at all, being a note-for-note rehash of Clayman‘s title track that adds nothing whatsoever to the original song.
 Every change made here is one for the worse, and what few positives this track does have is carried over from the original and has nothing to do with this version specifically.

 The production, which on Clayman was and continues to be a gold standard for modern metal, is not copied or improved upon here.
 The thunderous sound of the drums, the slick and heavy guitars, the vocal layering, precisely none of that is present.
-Instead, the band chooses to use a totally unremarkable and boring modern metal production style.
-Sure it’s still slick and what not but it sounds so much limper than the old song, lacking a lot of the low end and robbing the music of a lot of its original power.
-The instrumentation sounds lifeless and lacks a lot of weight and frankly even by the standards of an average modern metal recording this is subpar.
+Instead, the band chooses to use a remarkably weak and pacified production style, as if it was a practice session for a bar band.
+Sure it’s still slick and what not but it sounds so much limper than the old song, lacking a lot of the low end, volume and punch the music had and robbing the music of a lot of its original power.
+The instrumentation sounds lifeless and lacks weight and frankly even by the standards of an average modern metal recording, let alone the original song, this completely fails to cut the mustard.

 There are many failed re-recordings in metal – Let There Be Blood springs immediately to mind – but at least on that album Exodus wanted to give the original album heavier, modern production and show off a new vocalist that, while in the same lane as the the original, could still offer something different.
 As bad as that album is, at least it makes sense as to why Exodus chose to record it, and while I didn’t care for the changes made on that album, that can be put down to personal taste.
 This on the other hand is inconceivably worthless and devoid of any distinguishing positive characteristics – every change made on this version is objectively inferior to what was on the original, and the band do nothing to substantially change it in a way that could be seen as some sort of reinterpretation of the original.
 As bad as this band’s post-Clayman output is, they’re still better off sticking to what they’ve been doing for nearly 2 decades instead of pointlessly rehashing the past.